Nothing Is Off the Table at Dinner With the Cast of Queer Eye

 BB: I think you could say L.A. has a bit of a cookie-cutter gay community.

-JV: When I was on Grindr and Scruff in L.A. — I think [the same] problem is in New York, too, but I haven’t been on it in New York — the level of racism and body-shaming is unacceptable.
+JVN: When I was on Grindr and Scruff in L.A. — I think [the same] problem is in New York, too, but I haven’t been on it in New York — the level of racism and body-shaming is unacceptable.
 If you only want to fuck someone because of the color of their skin, you aren’t mature enough to use your dick!

 AP: So what do they say?
 Like, “I’m only into …”